MatheusNDDS/configuration-bundles-repo-main/README.md

-# lunux-modular-post-install-script
+# Configuration Bundles Manager (C.F.G.B)
-A modular script designed to automate the post-installation of Linux systems.
+It is something like a package manager created to facilitate the post-installation of GNU/Linux systems.